stephenebert/Springboard/Capstone/step7/README.md

 -   **Cross-domain recall@1 (image→image):** ~24%
 -   **Prompt inversion R@1:** ~45%
 -   **Cross-val std < 1.5%** across 5 seeds

+---
+## Model Performance Overview

+This table summarizes the trade-offs between model size, embedding speed, and retrieval accuracy for different models, along with insights into cross-domain retrieval, prompt-inversion capabilities, and result consistency.

+### Model Size and Speed Trade-off

+* **RN50:** This is the most lightweight model, with approximately **50 million parameters**, and the quickest to embed, taking about **3 minutes for 10,000 samples**.
+However, it offers the lowest retrieval accuracy, with an R@1 (Recall at 1) of roughly **43%**.
+* **RN101:** Positioned in the middle, RN101 has around **100 million parameters** and an embedding time of about **5 minutes**.
+It provides moderate retrieval accuracy, with an R@1 of approximately **33%**.
+* **ViT-B-32:** This is the largest model, with roughly **151 million parameters**, and the slowest to embed, taking about **8 minutes**.
+Despite its size and speed, it achieves the highest recall: R@1 of about **67%**, R@5 of roughly **90%**, and R@10 of approximately **96%**.

+### Cross-Domain Image-to-Image Recall

+When retrieving images across different domains (specifically, COCO vs. Stable-Diffusion images), the R@1 is only about **24%**.
+This indicates that only about one in four queries successfully finds its exact match at the top rank.
+This low recall highlights the significant **domain shift** between real photographs and AI-generated images.

+### Prompt-Inversion (Image-to-Text-to-Image)

+By inverting a Stable-Diffusion image back to its original prompt using our text encoder and then re-encoding it with the image encoder, we recover the original image at the top rank approximately **45% of the time**.
+This metric quantifies how accurately the model's learned "inversion" reflects the true generative prompt.

+### Low Cross-Validation Variance

+Our experiment using 5-seed subsampling revealed that the R@1, R@5, and R@10 scores varied by less than **1.5 percentage points**.
+This low variance provides high confidence that the reported numbers are consistent and not merely a result of random sampling.
+---

   ## Cross-Validation Results

 To assess the stability of our retrieval metrics, we ran "cross-validation" over different random 10,000-sample subsets of the training split for the ViT-B-32 model.
 Below is a summary of the per-seed Recall@K and the mean ± std across seeds.
 Here are the detailed per-seed results from the cross-validation: